trbaker/moodle-block/README.md

-# Moodle-block
+# Moodle-block - ArcGIS: Maps we love

+Requires: Moodle 3.11, Moodle administrator to install

+This Moodle block displays the two most recent "Maps We Love" from Esri.
+The content can be found online at: https://www.esri.com/en-us/maps-we-love/overview.
+The data feed used by the Moddle block is updated daily.
+More information about creation of the data feed can be found at:

+Installation:
-This code doesn't include an installer.
-To use with Moodle, you'll need to manually add itno your Moodle file structure as a folder called "simplehtml" in the blocks folder.
-My local file path looks something like:
+To use with Moodle, you'll need to manually add the "mapswelove" folder itno your Moodle file structure as a folder called "mapswelove" in the Moodle blocks folder.
+My local file path on a Mac, looks something like:

- local path
 /Applications/MAMP/htdocs/moodle311/blocks/simplehtml

  The code herin in based on the blocks tutorial at: https://docs.moodle.org/dev/Main_Page